Did Attention Really Collapse the Photon Wavefunction?

 The Unnatural +1 wavenumber Shift of the FFT

-In the published spectrum (Fig. 2B, black trace), the zero- (DC) component—proportional to total intensity—is absent; the first displayed point is at 1 w/n, displaying spectral power P1=109 a.u.
-The main peak is shown at K=45 w/n.
-Reinstating the spectrum—shifting the plotted curve left by 1 w/n (red trace)—places the peak at K=44 w/n and restores the spectrum to start at 0 w/n, matching the fringe spacing inferred from the interference pattern (Appendix, eq.
-A3 via eqs.
+In the published spectrum (Figure 2B, dotted trace), the zero-wavenumber (DC) component, proportional to the total recorded intensity, is absent.
+The first displayed spectral point occurs at 1 w/n, with spectral power P1=109 a.u., and the main peak is shown at K=45 w/n.
+Reinstating the spectrum by shifting the whole curve left by 1 w/n (Figure 2B, solid trace) restores the spectrum to start at 0 w/n and places the peak at K=44 w/n, consistent with the fringe spacing inferred from the interference pattern (Appendix, Eqs.
 A11–A13).

-The visibility computed from the reinstated spectrum is now V≈0.60, consistent with the interference-pattern estimate, independently supporting the corrected placement of the FFT (Appendix, eqs.
+The visibility computed from the reinstated spectrum is now V≈0.60, consistent with the value estimated from the interference-pattern, independently supporting the corrected placement of the FFT (Appendix, eqs.
 A14–A20).

-In short, the +1 w/n spectral shift artificially suppresses the FFT-based visibility—from ≈0.60 to ≈0.16—creating the appearance of a ‘consciousness effect’ in the physical system.
+In short, the +1 w/n spectral shift suppresses the FFT-based visibility, from ≈0.60 to ≈0.16, creating the appearance of a ‘consciousness effect’ in the diffraction pattern.

 Why the Shift Matters

-As demonstrated in the companion Appendix (Fig. 3A), even a 0≤Δf≤1 wavenumber offset of the plotted spectrum produces large changes in R, thereby creating the illusion of a consciousness effect where none exists.
+As demonstrated in Figure 3A, even a small offset of the plotted spectrum within 0≤Δf≤1 wavenumber produces large changes in R, thereby creating the appearance of a consciousness effect where none exists.

 The Spectral Shift Simulates Consciousness-Related Effect

-An almost imperceptible spectral displacement 0≤Δf≤1 w/n reduces R (Fig. 3A), providing a straightforward means to simulate a mind–matter effect in the “towards” condition.
-Multiple lines of evidence in the main text and Appendix indicate that the FFT published in 2012 corresponds to the shifted spectrum—the “attention-towards” condition—produced in software; the reinstated spectrum (“attention-away,” absent from the 2012 paper) is the unshifted baseline.
+An almost imperceptible spectral displacement 0≤Δf≤1 w/n reduces R (Figure 3A), providing a straightforward mechanism for simulating a mind–matter effect in the reported “towards” condition.
+Multiple lines of evidence in the main text and Appendix indicate that the FFT published in 2012 corresponds to the shifted spectrum—the “attention-towards” condition—introduced during data processing.
+The reinstated spectrum (“attention-away”), which represents the unshifted baseline, does not appear in the 2012 paper.

 Epilogue